Numerically efficient unitary evolution for Hamiltonians beyond nearest-neighbors: Introduction

 The manuscript is organized as follows.
 After discussing the standard TEBD approach in Sec.~\ref{sec:tebd}, we will introduce our technique for the efficient MPO representation of the exponentials of spin Hamiltonians in Sec.~\ref{sec:new_method}.
-In Sec.~\ref{sec:application} we will show the results obtained for the time evolution of some non-integrable Hamiltonians using our method, comparing them to those obtained using exact diagonalization techniques, and demonstrate the possibility of using it within different truncation schemes for the unitary time evolution operator.
+In Sec.~\ref{sec:application}, to benchmark our method, we study the dynamical properties of some nonintegrable models, namely the axial next nearest neighbors Ising (ANNNI) chain and the two-dimensional quantum Ising model on a cylinder.
 Finally, we discuss our results in Sec.~\ref{sec:conclusions}.